Reasoning about identifier spaces: How to make Chord correct: Proof of Chord correctness

 Note that a rectify step only queries to see if a node is still alive, and does not read any of the node's state.
 Queries like these can always be answered immediately, so cannot cause waiting.

 Note also that a join step requires a query, but no other node can be querying a node that has not joined yet.
 So the joining node, also, cannot be part of a circular wait.

 This leaves queries due to the two stabilization steps, which are always directed to first successors or potential first successors.
 This means that, if there is a circular wait due to queries, it must encompass the entire ring.
-This possibility is sufficiently remote to ignore.
+This possibility is sufficiently remote to ignore.\footnote{The formal model uses shared-memory communication as an abstraction of queries.
+Waiting is not modeled, so this case is not a problem for formal analysis.}